-Green Star currently addresses waste minimisation in Operational Waste, Construction and Demolition Waste, and Waste Management credits.
-These credits incentivise projects to design, construct and operate in ways that promote waste management best practice.
+Green Star currently addresses waste minimisation in certain credits which incentivise projects to design, construct and operate in ways that promote waste management best practice.
+These credits are:

-The ‘Construction and Demolition Waste’ credit aims to encourage and reward management practices that minimise the amount of construction and demolition waste from base building and/or interior fitout works that is disposed to landfill.
+The relevant credits aim to encourage and reward management practices that minimise the amount of construction and demolition waste from base building and/or interior fitout works that is disposed to landfill.

 To address this, the credit requires the use of waste contractors and waste processing facilities that have been independently verified for compliance with minimum standards of reporting.
 The use of such compliance standards and checks aims to ensure contractors and facilities operate with environmentally responsible due diligence on behalf of Green Star projects.

-Waste contractors and waste processing facilities providing services to projects seeking Green Star certification must comply with the current version of the Green Star ‘Construction and Demolition Waste Reporting Criteria’ (the ‘Reporting Criteria’).
+Waste contractors and waste processing facilities providing services to projects seeking Green Star certification must comply with the current version of the Green Star ‘Construction and demolition waste reporting criteria’.

 +61 2 8239 6200